DanielPhelps128/DanielPhelps128-/README.md

 ---

 ## About Me
 I'm currently learning RStudio, and I'm interested in topics like Data Science and Business Analytics.
 I enjoy playing video games and watching sports.
+I have acquired my Bachelor's degree in Business Analytics with a concentration in Logistics and Supply Chain Management.
+I am from Wilmington, North Carolina.

 ---